Land-and-Sea-Software-Corp/challenge_tableviewcell/README.md

 - Background Image
   - The image should scale to fit the width, and the cell height should change to fit the image height
     - i.e. If a 375x150px image is supplied, the cell should be 375x150px.
 If a 750x200px image is supplied, the cell should be 375x100px.
-- Layout: 1 or two lines of text
+- Layout: 1 or 2 lines of text
-  - If one line: This refers to a cell that has only one label / text box and a single input for text.
+  - If 1 line: This refers to a cell that has only one label / text box and a single input for text.
 However, the string could possibly wrap to multiple lines if it's longer than the width of the cell
      - the height of the label should be the height of the cell, with the text vertically centered
-  - If two lines: there are two labels for text, with two separate fields in the form
+  - If 2 lines: there are two labels for text, with two separate fields in the form
     - each label gets 50% of the cell height
 - label string value, line independent
   - the fields for the second label should only be visible if the "two line" format is selected